implydata/benchmark-tools/README.md

 # benchmark-tools

-Evaluating enterprise data warehouse performance using the Star Schema Benchmark
+##### Evaluating enterprise data warehouse performance using the Star Schema Benchmark

-The Star Schema Benchmark (SSB) is designed to evaluate database system performance of star schema data warehouse queries.
+The [Star Schema Benchmark](https://www.cs.umb.edu/~poneil/StarSchemaB.PDF) or SSB is designed to evaluate database system performance of star schema data warehouse queries.
 The schema for SSB is based on the TPC-H benchmark, but in a highly modified form.
 The SSB has been used to measure query performance of commercial and open-source database products on Linux and Windows since January 2007.
 Testing using the performance results of 13 standard SQL queries allows for comparison between products and configurations.

-This testing evaluates the suitability of Apache Druid and Google BigQuery for EDW workloads in terms of performance and price-performance using SSB.
+This testing evaluates the suitability of [Apache Druid](https://druid.apache.org) and [Google BigQuery](https://cloud.google.com/bigquery) for EDW workloads in terms of performance and price-performance using SSB.
 EDW workloads are shifting to the cloud and, as a result, a new class of technologies is emerging that can provide fast query response times at scale.
 These solutions load, store and analyze large amounts of data at high speed to prove timely business insights.
 New columnar architectures provide microsecond response time at high levels of concurrency where traditional EDW struggle.
 When deployed elastically as a service, they enable enterprises to innovate BI and OLAP apps at a more rapid pace.

-This readme is an excerpt from a larger report https://go.imply.io/rs/910-OTN-223/images/Apache%20Druid%20and%20Google%20BigQuery%20Performance%20Evaluation.pdf.
+This readme is an excerpt from a [larger report](https://go.imply.io/rs/910-OTN-223/images/Apache-Druid-and-Google-BigQuery-performance-evaluation.pdf).

-Testing Methodology
+## Testing Methodology

 We evaluated the performance of Apache Druid and Google BigQuery to determine the suitability of each as an enterprise data warehouse (EDW) solution.
 Testing involved five major steps for each solution:
 1. Provision each solution